Boris Johnson avoids self-isolation after aide tests positive for Covid

 “The prime minister has not come into close contact with anyone who has tested positive.”

+Labour MP Anneliese Dodds, the party’s chair, said: “It’s clear the prime minister hasn’t learned anything from what happened last time he tried to cook up a reason to be above the rules everyone else has to follow.

+“Senior Conservatives are really taking the public for fools.
+This is yet another example of one rule for them and another for everyone else.”

-Mr Johnson was himself infected with Covid in March last year, spending seven nights in hospital, and was forced to self-isolate at Chequers last month after health secretary Sajid Javid tested positive shortly after a meeting with the PM.
+Mr Johnson was himself infected with Covid in March last year, spending seven nights in hospital.
+He was also forced to self-isolate at Chequers last month after health secretary Sajid Javid tested positive shortly after a meeting with the prime minister.

+Initially, the PM and chancellor Rishi Sunak – who also came into close contact with Mr Javid – had tried to avoid isolation by claiming they would take part in a daily testing pilot scheme instead.

+However, they both U-turned and decided to spend the isolation period at home after huge public pressure.

 Join our new commenting forum